Ugochukwuodinaka/Global-Unicorn-Companies-Analysis/README.md

 <br />

 ## View Power BI Dashboard Report
-Here’s a link to a dashboard I created in the second phase of this project - [Dsshboard Report](https://app.powerbi.com/view?r=eyJrIjoiNTgxOTQ1N2QtM2RmOS00OTQzLWFiOTgtMTY4YjEwMzY4NTlmIiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9).
-This dashboard report showcases a vivid visual of this analysis on Global Unicorn Compoanies in Power BI Report.
+Here’s a link to the reports I created in the second phase of this project - [Dsshboard Report](https://app.powerbi.com/view?r=eyJrIjoiNTgxOTQ1N2QtM2RmOS00OTQzLWFiOTgtMTY4YjEwMzY4NTlmIiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9).
+This dashboard report showcases a vivid visual of this analysis on Global Unicorn Compoanies in Power BI.
 <br />
 <br />